 General aviation operations make up the majority of the operations flown at IDA.
-GA operations at have fluctuated between a high of 29,732 in 2012 to a low of 15,575 in 2017.
-This generally echoes national trends for GA activity, and it reflects how closely tied GA activity is to the U.S. economy.
-The CAGR was -2.29% for itinerant GA operations, -7.43% for local GA operations, and -4.63% overall for 2011 to 2020.
+General aviation operations have fluctuated between a high of 29,732 in 2012 to a low of 15,575 in 2017.
+This generally echoes national trends for general aviation activity, and it reflects how closely tied GA activity is to the U.S. economy.
+The CAGR was -2.29% for itinerant general aviation operations, -7.43% for local general aviation operations, and -4.63% overall for 2011 to 2020.